Interested in starting a limited liability company (LLC) in Kansas?

 Costs to set up an LLC in Kansas

 Kansas is a relatively inexpensive place to start your LLC.
-Your expenses will depend on the complexity of your LLC and how much professional assistance you receive.

 - Name reservation: $35